Posted on 1 February 2016

 Movement of humanitarian staff

-- Incidents of delayed or denied access at a WB checkpoint: includes incidents affecting local or international staff of humanitarian organizations, both UN and international NGOs.
+- Incidents of delayed or denied access at a checkpoint: includes incidents affecting local or international staff of humanitarian organizations, both UN and international NGOs.

 Imports to Gaza